kevcisme/toduo/README.md

 - 🖥️ **Cross-platform** - Available as web app and desktop app (via Electron)
 - 🎨 **Modern UI** built with React, TypeScript, and Tailwind CSS
 - 🔒 **Secure** - Your data belongs to you
+- 💪  **Turning information overload into actionable tasks** - We use smart technology to scan through all the places where your work lives—emails, meetings, chats—and automatically create organized to-do lists so nothing falls through the cracks.

 ## Getting Started